-14. Operation and Maintenance
+43.14 Operation and Maintenance

-- A. Responsibility: The owner must be responsible for maintenance of an OWTS unless the responsibility has been contractually assigned to a tenant or a third party or a public, quasi-public, or political subdivision. - B. Service Label: For higher-level treatment systems, vaults, vault privies, or other components under a service contract, a clearly visible, permanently attached label or plate giving instructions for obtaining service must be placed at a conspicuous location. - C. Such maintenance must be adequate to ensure performance of the OWTS, and include scheduling maintenance and cleaning, and proof of such to BCPH on BCPH forms. - D. Permitting and Oversight of Maintenance for Soil Treatment Area Reductions and Vertical and Horizontal Separation Distance Reductions Based on Use of Higher-Level Treatment: - 1.
-Before permitting systems with a reduced soil treatment area as a result of higher-level treatment, vaults, or vault privies, BCPH requires inspections, maintenance, recordkeeping, and enforcement to ensure and document that the systems are meeting the designed higher-level treatment standards.
+- A. Responsibility: The owner must be responsible for maintenance of an OWTS unless the responsibility has been contractually assigned to a tenant or a third party or a public, quasi-public, or political subdivision. - B. Service Label: For higher level treatment systems or other components under a service contract, a clearly visible, permanently attached label or plate giving instructions for obtaining service must be placed at a conspicuous location. - C. The local board of health may adopt regulations for: - Scheduling of maintenance and cleaning; - 2.
+Practices adequate to ensure performance of an OWTS; and/or - 3.
+Submission of proof of maintenance and cleaning to the local public health agency by the owner of the system. - D. Permitting and Oversight of Maintenance for Soil Treatment Area Reductions and Vertical and Horizontal Separation Distance Reductions Based on Use of Higher Level Treatment - 1.
+Purpose: Reductions in requirements for soil treatment areas, vertical separation distances to limiting layers or reductions in horizontal separation distances by using higher level treatment systems are based on the criteria that these systems are functioning as designed.
+If these criteria are not met, failure or malfunction is likely, which could result in damage to public health and water quality.

+- 2. The local board of health may choose to permit reductions in the size of soil treatment areas and horizontal and vertical separation distances based on higher level treatment of effluent, only if an oversight program for inspection, maintenance, and repair is implemented by the local public health agency.
+Monitoring may be required. - A local board of health is not required to allow reductions in soil treatment areas or vertical or horizontal separation distances based on higher level treatment.
+If these reductions are not allowed, the local board of health is not required to implement section 14.D. - 4.
+Before permitting systems with a reduced soil treatment area as a result of higher level treatment, a local public health agency must develop a program of inspections, maintenance, recordkeeping and enforcement to ensure and document that the systems are meeting the designed higher level treatment standards.
 At a minimum: - a.
-Maintain accessible records that indicate: - (1) Owner and contact information - (2) Address and legal description of property - (3) Location of OWTS specifying location of septic tank, higher-level treatment system, soil treatment area, and other components - (4) Description of OWTS installed - (5) Level of treatment to be provided - (6) Copy of current contract with a service provider - (7) Inspection and maintenance performed: - Dates system was inspected and/or maintained - ii.
-Name and contact information of inspector and/or maintenance provider - iii.
-Condition of system at inspection - iv.
-Maintenance tasks performed - v.
-Service provider - (8) Permits, if required by BCPH for the work performed. - (9) Condition of system at completion of any maintenance activity. - b.
-Frequency of inspection and maintenance must be the most frequent of: - (1) Manufacturers' recommendations for proprietary systems or design criteria requirements for public domain technology. - (2) BCPH or Division requirements. - (3) Every six (6) months for higher-level treatment systems with mechanical parts.
+Maintain accessible records that indicate: - (1) Owner and contact information; - (2) Address and legal description of property; - Location of OWTS specifying location of septic tank, higher level treatment system, soil treatment area and other components; - (4) Description of OWTS installed; - (5) Level of treatment to be provided; - (6) Copy of current contract with a service provider; - (7) Inspection and maintenance performed: - (i) Dates system was inspected and/or maintained; - (ii) Name and contact information of inspector and/or maintenance provider; - (iii) Condition of system at inspection; and - (iv) Maintenance tasks performed; - (8) Permits, if required by the local public health agency for the work performed; and - (9) Condition of system at completion of any maintenance activity. - b.
+Frequency of inspection and maintenance must be the most frequent of: - (1) Manufacturer recommendations for proprietary systems or design criteria requirements for public domain technology: - (2) Local public health agency or Division requirements; - (3) Every six months for higher level treatment systems with mechanical parts; or

-- (4) Every twelve (12) months for higher-level treatment systems with no mechanical parts. - (5) Only a service provider meeting all manufacturers' requirements may be utilized for providing operation and maintenance of any higher-level treatment systems. - c.
-Owner Responsibilities: - (1) Ensure OWTS is operating, maintained, and performing according to the required standards for the designated treatment level. - (2) Maintain an active service contract with a maintenance provider at all times. - (3) Each time the current contract with the maintenance provider is renewed or replaced, a copy must be sent to BCPH within thirty (30) days of signing.
+- (4) Every 12 months for higher level treatment systems with no mechanical parts. - c.
+Owner responsibilities: - (1) Ensure OWTS is operating, maintained and performing according to the required standards for the designated treatment level; - (2) Maintain an active service contract with a maintenance provider at all times; and - (3) Each time his/her current contract with a maintenance provider is renewed or replaced, send a copy to the local public health agency within 30 days of signing.

-E. Monitoring and Sampling.
+E. Monitoring and Sampling